High-quality tambotie wood for sale

 |English name||African cocobolo|

-|Distribution||North and east of South Africa, Mozambique, in Eastern Africa, Tanzania and Kenya.|
+|Distribution||North and east of South Africa, Mozambique and in Eastern Africa, Tanzania and Kenya.|

-|The tree||It grows in woodlands, on poor and acidic soil, where the specie is often dominant.
-Distinctive reddish flowers.|
+|The tree||African cocobolo trees grow in woodlands, on poor and acidic soil, where the species is often dominant.
+They have distinctive, reddish flowers.|

-|The wood||It is brown and dark brown, sapwood is bright yellow.
-It is hard to very hard, specific weight 950 Kg /m3 when air dried.
+|The wood||African cocobolo heartwood is brown to dark brown.
+The sapwood is bright yellow.
+The wood is hard to very hard, with a weight of 950 kg/m3 when air dried.
 The wood releases a persistent, pleasant smell.|

-|Seasoning||Very slow, but shrinkage or distortion free.|
+|Seasoning||Very slow, but no shrinkage or distortion occurs.|

-|Workability||Works well on late and with chisel.
-Difficult to glue because of its oily sap.
-When freshly cut releases toxic latex.
-It is essential to protect eyes and nose when sawing and turning.|
+|Workability||Tambotie works well on the lath and with a chisel.
+It’s difficult to glue because of its oily sap.
+When freshly cut, it releases toxic latex.
+It is essential to protect the eyes and nose when sawing and turning.|

-|Use||Manufacturing of furniture and curios.
+|Uses||Manufacturing of African cocobolo furniture and curios.
 Good for carving, it polishes well and gives a shiny finish.|